FabricMC/fabric-docs/develop/events.md

 For our `Event` implementation, we will choose to use an array-backed event.
 The array will contain all event listeners that are listening to the event.

 Our implementation will call the event listeners in order until one of them does not return `ActionResult.PASS`.
-This means that a listener can say “*cancel this*”, “*approve this*” or “*don't care, leave it to the next event listener*” using its return value.
+This means that a listener can say "*cancel this*", "*approve this*" or "*don't care, leave it to the next event listener*" using its return value.

 Using `ActionResult` as a return value is a conventional way to make event handlers cooperate in this fashion.